-Continue long lines on subsequent lines by beginning with a space.
-The netnews system updates this file to record which articles you have read.
+Continue long lines on subsequent lines by beginning them with a space.
+The netnews system updates this file by writing update lines to record which articles you have read.
 Ignore these lines unless you want to edit them.
-For example, if you are creating a subscription list for the first time, and have already read news, you will find some update text in your newsrc file, recording which articles you have read.
+For example, if you are creating a subscription list for the first time, and have already read news, you will find some update text in your .newsrc file, recording which articles you have read.
 Put your options line before the first line of the file.
-For instance, a newsrc file can look like:
+For instance, a .newsrc file can look like: